Table of Contents

 If you can prove your lower grade directly correlates to one of these situations, then it may be possible for you to regain your financial aid.
 Check your college’s website for directions and for more information on filing a SAP appeal.

 Your grades do affect your financial aid and federal student loans.
-If your cumulative GPA dips below a 2.0, you will no longer be considered to be in good academic standing.
+Generally, if your cumulative GPA dips below a 2.0, you will no longer be considered to be in good academic standing.
 However, if your low grades are due to extenuating circumstances, you can try to appeal.
 Other forms of financial aid, like private grants and scholarships, may also have their own set of academic requirements.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.